 Let's quickly dive into the details:

-Back in 2014, the concept of Inner Line Permits for domestic Indian tourists were waived.
-It meant all Indians traveling to the Inner Line region of Ladakh, including Nubra Valley, Pangong Tso, and Tso Moriri, were exempted from the need for inner line permits.
-The domestic tourists just required a self-declaration form when visiting these places, and that will act as a permit for them.
+Back in 2014, the concept of Inner Line Permits for domestic Indian tourists was waived.
+It meant all Indians traveling to the Inner Line region of Ladakh, including Nubra Valley, Pangong Tso, and Tso Moriri, were exempted from the need for Inner Line permits.
+Domestic tourists just require a self-declaration form when visiting these places, and that will act as a permit for them.

 The decision was reverted back in 2017 to the original requirements of having permits.
-In April 2017, authorities in Leh Ladakh reverted the decision and re-introduced the Environment Fee of Rs 300, Red Cross Fund fee of Rs 100 and Inner Line Permits for domestic tourists as well.
-No all tourists, foreigners and Indians, visiting the Inner Line region of Leh Ladakh need these permits to visit Nubra Valley, Pangong Tso, and Tso Moriri.
+In April 2017, authorities in Leh Ladakh reverted the decision and re-introduced the Environment Fee of Rs 300, the Red Cross Fund fee of Rs 100, and Inner Line Permits for domestic tourists as well.
+Now all tourists, foreigners, and Indians, visiting the Inner Line region of Leh Ladakh need these permits to visit Nubra Valley, Pangong Tso, and Tso Moriri.

 Foreigners need a Protected Area Permit to visit tourist places in Ladakh which is different from Inner Line Permits needed by domestic tourists.